roseengineering/csgstep/README.md

 ## Notes

+All methods functions (not properties) of Solid return a new Solid object.
+So remember to always assign the result of a method, otherwise it will be lost.

-The rotate method is different from the OpenSCAD rotate method.
+The rotate method here is different from the OpenSCAD rotate method.
 The first argument is the angle to rotate and the second argument is the vector to rotate around.

 I also added a new extrude method called spline_extrude.
 It takes a list of points as its only argument.
 These points are converted into a cubic spline which is then used to extrude a 2D solid.
 An example of spline_extrude is the helix_extrude method which creates a helix from a 2D solid.

 # csgstep API

+<code>csgstep.<b>arc</b>(pt1, pt2, pt3)</code>
+Create an arc of circle defined by three points
+**pt1** 3D start point
+**pt2** 3D point on arc of circle
+**pt3** 3D end point
+**returns** a Solid object of the 2D edge

 <code>csgstep.<b>circle</b>(r=1)</code>
 Create circle of given radius centered at the origin in the XY plane.